cliffeby/DuckpinV001/README.md

 ### _Player/User Requests_
 In addition to lighting the Lucite numbers, there was a request to indicate the number of balls used during each frame.
 If the ball can be reliably detected, a seven-segment LED display can be controlled by the RPI to indicate state.

 User interest or requirements for the ball-pin interaction data is not known.
 There is no known __Moneyball__ analysis of duckpins.
 It is hoped that a university may have interest in the one-of-a-kind dataset.
-If this data can be captured, JSON or CSV format in the Cloud is likely a good starting point.
+If this data can be captured, JSON or CSV table format stored in the Cloud is likely a good starting point.

 Spoiler alert- The RPI can not reliably detect a ball in multiple frames and often misses gutter balls.
 It can capture and send a video file with multiple ball frames for post-processing.
 For the ball counter, a laser tripwire is being investigated.
 ### _Tools_